odd-jar/odin-recipes/README.md

 # odin-recipes

-This is the first odin project... project.
+This is the first Odin Project... project.
 A recipe website.
 I'm happy to do it because recipe websites are terrible and bloated!